dagster-io/dagster/docs/docs-beta/docs/guides/automation/sensors.md

 ---
-title: Creating event-based pipelines with sensors
+title: Create event-based pipelines with sensors
-sidebar_label: Creating event-based pipelines
+sidebar_label: Create event-based pipelines
 sidebar_position: 20
 ---

 Sensors are a way to trigger runs in response to events in Dagster.
 Sensors run on a regular interval and can either trigger a run, or provide a reason why a run was skipped.